RodTol/Crossway/README.md

  and WON (the piece was correctly placed and it is the winning piece. for the current player)
  * Controller, which is an interface.

 2. The "gui" package contains all the classes related to the GUI.
 It contains:
  * BoardPanel, which is the JPanel used to represent the board.
- * BoardPanelSettings, which is used to access the parameters of BoardPanel.
+ * BoardPanelSettings, which is used to calculate and access the parameters of BoardPanel.
- * Gui, which controls the GUI part of the program, setting up the frame and all the different panels.
-It also has all the listeners, controlling the interaction with the user.
+ * Gui, which controls the graphics part of the program, setting up the frame and all the different panels.
+It also manages the user interface with all the listeners, controlling the interaction with the user.
- * PieceGui, which is used by the GUI to draw the piece.
+ * PieceGui, which is used by the GUI to draw the inserted piece.
- * StartingPanel, which is the intial JPanel asking for the players' names and colours.
+ * StartingPanel, which is the initial JPanel asking for the players' names and colours.
 It also allows the player to choose to watch the demo.
  * WinnerPanel, which is the JPanel that is showed when a player wins.
-It has a button "Rematch" which restarts the game.
+It has a button "Rematch" which restarts the game and a "Close" one to close the app.

 3. The "launcher" package contains the necessities to launch the game.
 It contains: